 If the bleeding is external, minor, and not from an animal bite, place your bird in a clean hospital cage to minimize movement and make observation easier.

-- If bleeding doesn't stop within 5 minutes, administer Bird First Aid: Bird first aid in this case means applying Bird Safe Styptic Gel at the site of the bleeding and applying pressure for 1-2 minutes.
+If bleeding doesn't stop within 5 minutes, administer Bird First Aid: Bird first aid in this case means applying Bird Safe Styptic Powder at the site of the bleeding and applying gentle pressure for 1-2 minutes.

-- Once the bleeding has stopped continue to observe your bird in the hospital cage for at least 1-2 hours to be sure the bleeding doesn't reoccur.
+- Once the bleeding has stopped continue to observe your bird in a hospital cage for at least 1-2 hours to be sure the bleeding doesn't reoccur.

 - Keep your bird warm and allow it quiet rest.

 WHEN TO GET IMMEDIATE VET TREATMENT

 If the bleeding reoccurs, take your bird in to your avian veterinarian immediately.